Conglomeration of kilometre-sized planetesimals: Conglomeration: Results and Analysis

 \subsection{End of Growth}

-The efficiency of formation, defined here as the mass fraction in bodies larger than $100\km$, reaches $\sim 10^{-3}$ towards the end of trans-hill growth (Fig. \ref{fig:plot220}).
+The efficiency of formation, defined here as the mass fraction in bodies larger than $100\km$, reaches $\sim 10^{-3}$ towards the end of trans-hill growth (Fig. \ref{fig:canoncase}).
 The largest bodies formed are $\sim 1000 \km$, or Pluto-sized.
 We argue below that the growth effectively stops when these values are reached.
 In other words, collisionless conglomeration produces large bodies but at a very low efficiency.

 During slow run-away, equation \refnew{eq:dominantstirrer} is continuously satisfied, yielding $\Sigma/\sigma \sim \alpha$.
-So the largest size bodies that can form in our simulation, insisting on at least one such body, is $\sim 1000\km$ (see the line in Fig. \ref{fig:plot210} that represents each bin containing one single body).
+So the largest size bodies that can form in our simulation, insisting on at least one such body, is $\sim 1000\km$.
 And indeed we observe that evolution practically stalls when $R_{\rm max} \approx 1000\km$.
 The formation efficiency, defined as the fractional mass accumulated in bodies greater than $100\km$, is then

 and is of order $10^{-3}$ in the Kuiper belt region.
-In \citet{LithwickTheory}, we argue that trans-hill growth is typically terminated when a single big body dominates its own feeding zone, i.e., when the biggest bodies become oligarchs \citep{Kokubo:1998}.
+In \citet{2014ApJ...780...22L}, we argue that trans-hill growth is typically terminated when a single big body dominates its own feeding zone, i.e., when the biggest bodies become oligarchs \citep{1998Icar..131..171K}.

-Our statistical code loses validity once the oligarchic phase commences.
+Our statistical code loses some validity once the oligarchic phase commences.
 A statistical code coupled with N-body dynamics is needed.
-However, we can project the subsequent growth fairly robustly for the Kuiper belt region, since oligarchy likely did not play an important role there.
+However, we can project the subsequent growth fairly robustly for the Kuiper belt region, because there is little growth past this point.
+Neither the big body number nor their spectrum will change much after this.

 After trans-hill growth is terminated, small bodies are stirred to super-hill velocites, as $u \sim t^{1/4}$ until $u$ reaches $v_{\rm esc} (R_{\rm max})$ (Fig. \ref{fig:plot172}).
 With such a hot population of small bodies, accretion by the big bodies proceeds with geometrical cross-section.
 Yet geometric accretion is far too inefficient to form the observed population of Kuiper belt objects within the Solar system lifetime.\footnote{Pluto, for instance, has a geometrical optical depth of $(1000\km/40{\rm AU})^2 \sim 10^{-14}$.} So there is no subsequent accretion to raise the efficiency of big body formation much above $\sim 10^{-3}$.
 This low formation efficiency is a consequence of our neglect of collisions amongst small bodies.
 In a forthcoming paper, we show that when collisions are included, the formation efficiency can rise to nearly 100\%.